Skip to main content

 Still water at Weston Lake oxbow in CongareeWeston Lake

-Want to add a longer loop, swap in a paddle, or split the boardwalk across two cooler mornings?Open the free planner to drag stops between days, add your own stops, and map the whole route live.
+Want to add a longer loop, swap in a paddle, or split the boardwalk across two cooler mornings?Open the planner to drag stops between days, add your own stops, and map the whole route live.

 2